temporalio/documentation/docs/concepts/clusters.md

 - Tasks: Tasks to be dispatched.
 - State of Workflow Executions:
   - Execution table: A capture of the mutable state of Workflow Executions.
-  - History table: An append only log of Workflow Execution History Events.
+  - History table: An append-only log of Workflow Execution History Events.
 - Namespace metadata: Metadata of each Namespace in the Cluster.
 - <a class="tdlp" href="#visibility">Visibility<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is Visibility?</span><br /><br /><span class="tdlppd">The term Visibility, within the Temporal Platform, refers to the subsystems and APIs that enable an operator to view Workflow Executions that currently exist within a Cluster.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="#visibility">Learn more</a></span></span></a> data: Enables operations like "show all running Workflow Executions".
   For production environments, we recommend using Elasticsearch as your Visibility store.

 An Elasticsearch database must be configured in a self-hosted Cluster to enable <a class="tdlp" href="/visibility#advanced-visibility">Advanced Visibility<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is Advanced Visibility?</span><br /><br /><span class="tdlppd">Advanced Visibility, within the Temporal Platform, is the subsystem and APIs that enable the listing, filtering, and sorting of Workflow Executions through an SQL-like query syntax.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/visibility#advanced-visibility">Learn more</a></span></span></a> on Temporal Server versions 1.19.1 and earlier.

-With Temporal Server version 1.20 and later, Advanced Visibility features are available on SQL databases like MySQL (version 8.0.17 and later), PostgreSQL (version 12 and later), SQLite (v3.31.0 and later) and Elasticsearch.
+With Temporal Server version 1.20 and later, Advanced Visibility features are available on SQL databases like MySQL (version 8.0.17 and later), PostgreSQL (version 12 and later), SQLite (v3.31.0 and later), and Elasticsearch.

 #### Dependency versions

-Temporal tests compatibility by spanning the **minimum** and **maximum** stable major versions for each supported database.
+Temporal tests compatibility by spanning the minimum and maximum stable major versions for each supported database.
 The following versions are used in our test pipelines and actively tested before we release any version of Temporal:

 - **Cassandra v3.11 and v4.0**